godaddy/tartufo/docs/source/CONTRIBUTING.md

 larger features.
 Here are some accepted ways to speed up review times for your
 patches:

-- Review other people’s changes.
+- Review other people's changes.
 If you help out, others will be more willing to do the same for you.
 Good will is our currency.
 - Split your change into multiple smaller changes.
 The smaller your change, the higher the probability that somebody will take a quick look at it.
 - Ping the change on [slack].
 If it is urgent, provide reasons why it is important to get this change landed.
-Remember that you’re asking for valuable time from other professional developers.
+Remember that you're asking for valuable time from other professional developers.

 **Note that anyone is welcome to review and give feedback on a change, but only